 Doug Norcross - Ward A

-Doug Nocross and his wife, Sue, are active citizens of Waynesboro and are now enjoying retirement.
+Doug Norcross and his wife, Sue, are active citizens of Waynesboro and are now enjoying retirement.
 Doug has three children.
 He lost his son Kevin to cancer in 2003.
-He has two daughters, Drema Antes, and his Granddaughter, Caitlin; and Ashley Adams and her husband Aaron, who have a 9 month old daughter, Avery Lynn.
-Ashley is a licensed Registered Nurse at UVA hospital and a 2003 graduate of Waynesboro High School.
-Aaron is a Deputy Sheriff in Culpeper County.
+He has two daughters, Drema Antes, and his Granddaughter Caitlin, Ashley Adams and her husband Aaron.
+They have a 2 year old daughter Avery Lynn and a 3 month old daughter Abigail.
+Ashley is a licensed Registered Nurse at UVA hospital.
+Aaron is a Deputy Sheriff in Culpeper County and both are 2003 graduates of Waynesboro High School.
 Doug enjoys spending time with his family, playing golf, bowling, watching and listening to political talk shows.

-Doug is returning to the School Board after a break.
-He has devoted many years to Waynesboro Schools.
+Doug has devoted many years to Waynesboro Schools.
 Waynesboro has a strong tradition of having one of the best school systems in the state and we continue today with that tradition.
-We never forget who we are serving — the Children of Waynesboro.
+We never forget who we are serving — the children of Waynesboro.
 We want the very best education for each child no matter what their culture or ethnic background.
-It is with pleasure that he serves on the Waynesboro School Board.
+It is with pleasure that I serve on the Waynesboro School Board.

 Melinda received her Bachelor’s of Arts degree from the University of Texas at Austin in 1988.
 She then completed medical school at the University of Texas Medical Branch at Galveston and was awarded a Doctor of Medicine in 1992.
 Following completion of her residency training in Obstetrics and Gynecology at the University of Virginia, she taught in the medical school there for two years before entering private practice in the community in 1998.
 She is currently practicing at Waynesboro Women’s Health.
 She and her husband, Dr. Michael Brookings, have lived in Waynesboro since 1995.